 The California side of Lake Tahoe, the West Shore, is comprised of a number of small hamlets ranging about 14 miles from Tahoe City to Rubicon Bay.

 Sunnyside, Tahoe Park, Talmont Estates

 Three miles south of Tahoe City is the small neighborhood of Pineland.
 Developed after WWII by Bert Anderson, this neighborhood is a mix of historic cabins (some original Bert Anderson’s), renovations and new construction.
-Unique to Pineland is access to Ward Creek with public access trails along the creek and traveling up the Ward Canyon residents in Pineland can use the winter shuttle to access the chairlift on the backside of Alpine Meadows.
+Unique to Pineland is access to Ward Creek with public trails along the creek.
+Traveling up Ward Canyon, residents in Pineland can use the winter shuttle to access the chairlift on the backside of Alpine Meadows.
 Within walking distance from most parts of the neighborhood are Sunnyside resort, Firesign Cafe and Kilner Park with pickle ball, tennis courts, playground, basketball court, picnic area and volleyball court.